blprnt-org/guess-demo-node/spec/guessing-game.md

 ### Rules:

-* ::The user must enter a valid, whole number::{grep='WholeNumbersInRangeAreValid,NotWholeNumbersAreInvalid'}
+* ::The user must enter a valid, whole number::{grep='whole numbers in range are valid,not whole numbers are invalid'}
-* ::The user must enter a number that is greater than or equal to the minimum value (`1`) and less than or equal to the maximum value (`10`)::{grep='WholeNumbersOutOfRangeAreInvalid'}
+* ::The user must enter a number that is greater than or equal to the minimum value (`1`) and less than or equal to the maximum value (`10`)::{grep='numbers out of range are invalid'}

 ## Evaluation